Learn about Sexual Dysfunction

 Cortisol blocks hormones produced in the pituitary gland, follicular stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH and LH stimulate egg production and ovulation in the ovary and sperm production in men, which are necessary for reproduction.
 The biochemistry of how chronic stress affects our reproductive system is not yet completely understood.
 However, it is clear that several important body systems are disrupted the result of which can lead to infertility and sexual dysfunction.

-The endocrine and nervous system, which are important for sexual functioning, are affected by stress.
+The endocrine and nervous systems, which are important for sexual functioning, are affected by stress.
 Stress affects both the hypothalamus and the pituitary gland, which control the release of sex hormones.
 The effect of stress disrupts sexual hormonal balance vital for sexual and reproductive functioning.
 At the level of the ovary and testicle, cortisol suppresses estrogen and progesterone in women and testosterone in men.
 Cortisol affects reproduction at many levels to decrease the possibility of reproduction during stressful times.

 The body’s obsession with preventing reproduction is further reinforced by the sympathetic nervous system causing decreased blood flow to the reproductive organs.
 Decreased blood flow leads to difficulty with the implantation of the fertilized egg in the uterus.
 This decrease in blood flow can also decrease sexual arousal.
 Under normal conditions, several hormones act together, creating the balance needed for sexual functioning.